 Prepare your materials so you can work quickly.

-Melt the chocolate in the microwave or over a double boiler.
-If using the microwave, set on 30-second intervals.
+Melt candy melts in the microwave in 30-second intervals.
 Stir in between each interval.

-Pour about two tablespoons melted chocolate into each sphere.
+Pour about two tablespoons melted chocolate into each sphere of the silicone mold.
 Using the back of a spoon spread the chocolate around the sides until it's completely covered.

 Using a bench scraper or knife, scrape across the top of the molds, removing any excess chocolate.